HarperDB/documentation/docs/developers/security/jwt-auth.md

 }
 ```

 The `refresh_token` also expires at a set interval, but a longer interval.
-Once it expires it will no longer be accepted by HarperDB.
+Once it expires it will no longer be accepted by Harper.
 This duration defaults to thirty days, and is configurable in [harperdb-config.yaml](../../deployments/configuration.md).
 To generate a new `operation_token` and a new `refresh_token` the `create_authentication_tokensoperation` is called.

 ## Configuration